giusedroid/sls-dictionary-bot/README.md

 - Node 8.10 (as this is the lambda target runtime)
 - The [AWS cli](https://aws.amazon.com/cli/)

+### Disclaimer

+This repository is thought to introduce the reader to serverless technologies.
+For a production environment, it would be highly recommended to separate the lifecycles of the two microservices (update and read lambdas, with relative infrastructure).

 ## Configure it

 Most of the configuration is provided through environmental variables (both for your CI and local environment).